Frequently Asked Questions

-A: The WW Academy believes in a holistic approach to tuition and tuition has been set at $27,000 for those beginning the program in 2019.
-That is not the tuition for a semester or academic year, as one would find at other institutions.
-Instead, it is a flat fee for completion of the program.
-Are there other costs?
-Click here for an estimated cost of attendance.
+A: The WW Academy believes in a holistic approach to tuition.
+The WW Academy has a flat fee for completion of the program, rather than the tuition for only a semester or academic year, as one would find at other institutions.
+Tuition information for the 2020 class is forthcoming.
+Click here for an estimated cost of attendance based on 2019 numbers.

 Q: How does the WW Academy balance academic content and teaching pedagogy?

 A: The WW Academy recognizes that successful teachers must master both academic content and instructional pedagogy.
 The Academy’s competencies reflect both of these areas, and challenges have been constructed to measure a teacher candidate’s ability in both.
 All WW Academy students are expected to bring some STEM (science-technology-engineering-math) knowledge to the program, acquired either through an undergraduate degree or career experience.
 That content knowledge is then strengthened throughout the program.

 Q: What resources does the WW Academy make available to its students?